Bijections between planar maps and planar linear normal $\lambda$-terms with connectivity condition: One-corner decomposition of planar maps

 Suppose that we have constructed the bijection $\rho$ for all $n' < n$.
 For $M \in \planar_n$, let $v_M$ be its root vertex.
 We split $M$ at all corners of $v_M$ adjacent to the outer face.
-Let $U_1, \ldots, U_k$ be the one-corner components obtained by splitting, in counter-clockwise starting from the root corner.
+Let $U_1, \ldots, U_k$ be the one-corner components thus obtained in counter-clockwise order starting from the root corner.
 We have

 as a vertex of $M$ adjacent to the outer face is either $v_M$ or in some $U_i$.